 1 Scope

 The present document describes the features of a PDL to be applicable as a qualified electronic ledger and in support for eIDAS 2 [i.1] trust services.
-The document analyses the properties that a PDL can have to be an enabler for eIDAS 2 [i.1] regulation for electronic identification, authentication and signatures, and also for using eIDAS 2 [i.1] in other areas of the Digital Economy.
+The present document analyses the properties that a PDL can have to be an enabler for eIDAS 2 [i.1] regulation for electronic identification, authentication and signatures, and also for using eIDAS 2 [i.1] in other areas of the Digital Economy.

 2 References